Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Introduction

-Let us consider another basic problem in computation.
-What if we want to compute a root of a polynomial, however we are not allowed to use radicals, but rather a rational map applied iteratively (such as Newton's method).
+\item[\,\,\,\,\,\textit{Smale's problem on the existence of iterative generally convergent algorithm}:] An example of how the SCI hierarchy encompasses important foundational results is the question of computing zeros of polynomials with a rational map applied iteratively (such as Newton's method \cite{Smale2}).
 The problem with Newton's method is that it may not converge.
-This problem prompted S. Smale \cite{Smale2} to ask whether there exists an alternative to Newton's method, namely, a purely iterative generally convergent algorithm (see Section \ref{roots_pols} for definition).
-Smale asked: ``\emph{Is there any purely iterative generally convergent algorithm for polynomial zero finding ?}" His conjecture was that the answer is `no'.
+This problem prompted S. Smale to ask whether there exists an alternative to Newton's method, namely, a purely iterative generally convergent algorithm (see \S \ref{roots_pols}).
+Smale asked \cite{smale_question}: ``\emph{Is there any purely iterative generally convergent algorithm for polynomial zero finding?}" His conjecture was that the answer is `no'.
 This problem was settled by C. McMullen in \cite{McMullen1} as follows: yes, if the degree is three; no, if the degree is higher (see also \cite{McMullen2,Smale_McMullen}).
 However, in \cite{Doyle_McMullen} P. Doyle and C. McMullen demonstrated a striking phenomenon: this problem can be solved in the case of the quartic and the quintic using several limits.
-In particular, they provide a construction such that, by using several rational maps and independent limits, a root of the polynomial can be computed.
+Indeed, Smale's question and Doyle and McMullen's results are classification problems in the SCI hierarchy (see \S \ref{roots_pols}).